 A picture-perfect dish which epitomizes a slow renewal – but a renewal nonetheless:

 The fishing industry is currently struggling with the effects of the coronavirus pandemic, a risk SSS shares with numerous fishermen and women across the United States.
 Now, more than ever before, the hard-working and resilient SSS members need our help and support.
 You can join Sitka Salmon Shares’ Community Supported Fishery to help its members – and to help yourself as well: to eat healthier, to feel better, to be a part of a greater goal.
 The high quality of the fish you get as a member has to be experienced to be believed.
 Once you taste the SSS fish, you will not want to go back to grocery-store seafood, shipped back and forth around the world, and nowhere near as fresh as you would like it to be.
-Join SSS now and you can get $25 off any share except for the Taste of Fall share – just use code CLP at checkout. *Note: SSS has implemented a no contact home delivery system in response to Covid-19 – more details can be found here.
+Join SSS now and get $25 off SSS Premium Sitka Seafood Share – just use code CLP at checkout!
+This code expires December 31st, 2020. *Note: SSS has implemented a no contact home delivery system in response to Covid-19 – more details can be found here.

 I had an amazing time cooking with SSS fish and creating this dish for myself and my family.
 As I was working with the salmon, I was animated by a desire to treat this precious ingredient well, and to share its story with my readers to the very best of my abilities.
 Maybe hope is at the end of the tunnel, after all.
 Call me utterly naive, but I believe many of us will hold on to our new habit of shopping locally and sustainably.
 During shelter-in-place at home, we have established enduring connections thanks to technology, which has miraculously bridged the gap, bringing us closer to those individuals who do the hard work for us to be able to enjoy life’s necessities and/or luxuries.